 Judith Larzelere

-Judith Larzelere holds an MFA in painting from Rutgers University.
-She is self-taught as a quilter and developed her signature style by 1983.
-She studied the books of Joseph Albers and Johannes Itten to expand her understanding of color theory so she could apply this knowledge to her quilts.
+Larzelere holds an MFA in painting from Rutgers University.
+She is self-taught as a quilter and as a weaver.
+She studied the books of Joseph Albers and Johannes Itten to expand her understanding of color theory so she could apply this knowledge to her work.